Cargill/splinter/cli/man/splinter-database-migrate.1.md

 DESCRIPTION
 ===========

-Biome is the Splinter module that manages users, credentials, and private keys, using a PostgreSQL database to store this information.
+Splinter state can be stored in a PostgreSQL database or a SQLite database.

-This command migrates the Biome database from one Splinter release to the next.
+This command migrates the database from one Splinter release to the next.
-If a new release adds new database tables or changes existing table formats, run this command to update the Biome database to the new format.
+If a new release adds new database tables or changes existing table formats, run this command to update the database to the new format.

 FLAGS
 =====